 Within Action Therapy we include other therapies such as equine, play, art, music and other creative expressive therapies.
 We regularly run cultural, equine, cooking, adventure and land based therapy groups.

-We will spend a minimum of 10 hours a month working with a youth, often many more hours than that..
+We spend a minimum of 10 hours a month working with a youth, often many more hours than that..
 The treatment plan is negotiated between ourselves, the worker, and the client.

 We also cover our own mileage and anything we spend on the youth.
 We have bought our youth meals, hair cuts, ball caps, shoes, etc. Written progress reports and treatment summaries are provided.